50 Participants Needed

 The trial requires that you do not take other proton pump inhibitors (PPIs) or H2-receptor antagonists while participating.
 If you are currently taking these medications, you may need to stop them.

-What data supports the effectiveness of the drug Nexium for treating esophagitis?
+What is the effectiveness track record for Nexium in treating esophagitis?

 This trial is for children aged 1 to 11 with a history of GERD and confirmed erosive esophagitis (EE).
 They must have healed EE after an initial treatment phase.
 Participants need to weigh at least 10 kg, be able to follow contraception guidelines if applicable, and not have severe other diseases or conditions requiring surgery during the study.